xemu-project/xemu-website/docs/docs/troubleshooting.md

 ## Windows Performance Considerations

+### Powersave vs Performance Power Management Profile

+Ensure your computer is using a Performance power management profile.
+If you are using a laptop, connect your AC adapter to prevent throttling.

+### Background Processes

+Ensure any background processes are not consuming your system resources by checking the system task manager.

 ### Integrated vs Discrete GPU

 In some systems you may have both integrated and discrete GPUs.
 By default, xemu